-Foundry Commercial, the previous developer under contract to purchase and build the stalled Shoppes at Trelago project in Maitland, has stepped down leaving another developer to take its place.
+Foundry Commercial, the previous developer under contract to purchase and build the stalled Shoppes at Trelago project, stepped down last year.

-Trelago master-planner Bill Battaglia, with the eponymous Battaglia Group,confirmedhe has another developer under contract for one of the commercial lots within the large master-planned community, but declined to disclose anymore information citing a confidentiality agreement.
+Last month, Trelago master-planner Bill Battaglia, with the eponymous Battaglia Group,told GrowthSpotter he had another developer under contract for one of the commercial lots, but at the time declined to disclose anymore information citing a confidentiality agreement.